SiddharthIITG/Getting-and-Cleaning-Data---John-Hopkins/README.md

-# Getting-and-Cleaning-Data---John-Hopkins
+# Course Project Getting-and-Cleaning-Data-John-Hopkins
-## Course Project
+This repository contains the script run_analysis.R and CodeBook.MD